best-practice-and-impact/govcookiecutter/docs/structure/README.md

 A JSON file containing the prompts and default values during template generation.
 Note any keys beginning with an underscore are not shown to users.
 The first block of JSON refers to cookiecutter extensions.
-The next block relates to departmental-specific information, such as your HM Government department, and its organisation handle on GitHub or GitLab.
+The next block relates to organisation-specific information, such as your HM Government department, and its organisation handle on GitHub or GitLab.
 The last block relates to project-specific information.

 For further information, see the [cookiecutter][cookiecutter] package documentation.